RajSaini23/Pickuplinesultra.com/README.md

 -   Node.js (v18 or later)
 -   npm or yarn
--   Android Studio (for generating SHA keys)
+-   Android Studio (for Android SDK)

 ### Installation & Running the App